Jabble/tamu-rdm-workshops/modules/introducing-research-data-management/welcome.md

 5. Anything else?

 ## Our schedule
+*Fill in schedule*

-## Our agreement
+## Workshop scope
 Please keep in mind that we have a diverse group of participants, who are dealing with different subject matter.

-By participating in this workshop series, we have an agreement.

-This is a general introduction, with no prerequisites.
-The series is broad rather than deep.
+- This is a general introduction, with no prerequisites.
+- The series is broad rather than deep.
-The material we cover is aimed at PhD students working on their proposals, or just beginning to conduct their research projects.
+- The material we cover is aimed at PhD students working on research proposals, or beginning to conduct research projects.

-Some topics are likely to be more familiar to you than others, and we may also cover topics that aren't directly applicable to your specific research area.
+- Some topics are likely to be more familiar to you than others.
+- We will most likely cover topics that aren't directly applicable to your specific research area.

 This said, I'm eager to get your feedback and direct the material based on your interest.
 I would like you all to feel welcome to share your experience, and to express your thoughts, comments, and questions.

-Along these lines, there is one rule:
+## Our agreement
+By participating in this workshop series, you're agreeing to one rule and one expectation.

+The only rule that we'll have is:

-**Individuals who behave in a manner that shows indent to exclude, intimidate, or cause discomfort to others will be asked to leave.**
+Individuals who behave in a manner that shows indent to exclude, intimidate, or cause discomfort to others will be asked to leave.

-There is no grade.
-This is a chance for you to gain familiarity, practice, ask questions, and be silly (if you want).
+Otherwise, this is a chance for you to gain familiarity, ask questions, and be silly (if you want).
 You should be aware that exercises and hands-on activities are key elements of the workshops, and active participation is expected.

-If you prefer not to participate, this is fine.
-But, I ask that you please give up your seat to someone on the wait list.
-There is a lot of great material available online that covers data management.
-I'm happy to send you all the resources for this series where you can watch online modules and read on your own.
-If you're choosing to sit here, then you're choosing to join in a group conversation.
+If you prefer not to participate, that is fine.
+But, this series isn't for you.

+There is a lot of great material available online.
+I'm happy to send you resources where you can watch online modules and read on your own.
+If you're choosing to sit here, you're joining an in-person group conversation.

 If you have a question, or I'm unclear, please ask.
 If I don't have an answer I will try to find one for you.

+## Defining data
+*Ask participants for their definitions of data*

+How would you define research data?
+What is it to you?

 ## Research Data Management
 Research Data Management (RDM) refers to the practices of organizing, documenting, storing, sharing, and preserving data collected during a research project.